 Welcome to the Sunday Spring for Love blog hop!
-It’s the last day and I thought I’d share my favourite quips from kids in church.
+I thought I’d share my favourite quips from kids in church.
 Don’t you just love the way their minds work?

 Ms. Terri asked her Sunday School class to draw pictures of their favourite Bible stories.
 She was puzzled by Kyle’s picture, which showed four people on an airplane.
 So she asked him which story it was meant to represent.